atetz/atetz.github.io/posts/webdesign.md

 Nowadays we have HTML5 and CSS3.
 I heard great stories about grid and flexbox.
 Which meant the days of fighting divs is long gone..

 So I decided I'd roll my own.
 With the help of some usefull libraries:
-- PicoCSS for a nice out of the box CSS that gives me a nice set of defaults to work with
+- PicoCSS for a out of the box CSS that gives me a nice set of defaults to work with
-- Eleventy as a simpler static site generator so that I can generate content based on md files.
+- Eleventy as a simple static site generator so that I can generate content based on md files.